LPL Financial Investment Complaints: Common Claims and Recovery Options

 Has LPL Financial Been Accused of Broker Fraud?

 As a large brokerage firm, LPL Financial has been the subject of many allegations of broker fraud.
-Investors across the country have named LPL Financial in claims of unauthorized trading, unsuitable investment recommendations, churning, and other allegations of misconduct.
+Investors across the country have named LPL Financial in claims of unauthorized trading, unsuitable investment recommendations, churning, and other allegations of serious misconduct.

 Do Allegations of Broker Fraud Indicate Firm Liability?

 No. Each FINRA arbitration case is evaluated independently based on the evidence provided by the parties involved.
-While patterns of misconduct involving other LPL Financial clients may be considered within the context of the case, past settlements are not proof of firm misconduct.
+While patterns of misconduct involving other LPL Financial clients may be considered within the context of the case, past financial settlements are not proof of firm misconduct.

 LPL Financial Churning Allegations

 Claims of LPL Financial churning typically arise when investors take a closer look at their investment performance.
-Also known as excessive trading, churning involves high volume trading that racks up trading fees that eat into investors’ profits.
+Also known as excessive trading, churning involves high-volume trading that racks up trading fees that eat into investors’ profits.
 In some cases, the trading fees can wipe out your profits completely.

 FINRA arbitrators use the context surrounding trades to determine if churning occurred.
 Some of the information they consider includes: